AndreaSanchezTapia/iyo-apero_ast/content/about/header/index.md

 <!-- this is a subheadline -->
 I am a Colombian biologist (she/her).
 I work as a PNPD/CAPES post-doctoral fellow at the Scientific Computation Lab at the Rio de Janeiro Botanical Garden.
 My main interests are Biodiversity Informatics and Community Ecology.

+Since I am Colombian but work in Brazil and currently live in the USA, different categories will indicate if the content is in [English](/categories/english/), [Español](/categories/español/) or [Português](/categories/português/) (most of it).